JaroslawSokolik/OOP_Zoo/Readme.md

-# Easy example of OOP with inheritance
+# Easy example of Python OOP with inheritance

-Project of Zoo life to explain how to create objects as well as inheritance of base class.
+Project of Zoo life to explain object oriented programming as well as inheritance of base class.